 - Creating Support

 - My Account

 Saint George Boulogne

 Even so, he was called "Chevalier de Saint-Georges" as a child.
 At age 10, Saint-Georges moved to France with his parents.
-There he continued his studies in classical music.
-He was tutored in violin by Jean-Marie Leclair and studied composition with Francois-Joseph Gossec.
+There, he continued his studies in classical music.
+Jean-Marie Leclair tutored him in violin and studied composition with Francois-Joseph Gossec.

 Boulogne also spent six years at the boarding school of Texier de La Boessiere, a master of arms.
 Athletics and fencing brought him a reputation at an early age.
 He swam across the River Seine in winter with one arm tied behind his back.
-As an adult he signed his surname "Saint-George" and that became the normal spelling in French.
-Saint-George's' military career began in 1761 as an officer in the King's Guard.
+As an adult, he signed his surname "Saint-George," which became the normal French spelling.
+Saint George's' military career began in 1761 as an officer in the King's Guard.

 In 1775, Queen Marie-Antoniette appointed Saint-Georges as her music director, and King Louis XVI named him director of the Paris Opera.
 Saint-Georges was also the first person of African descent to join a Masonic Lodge in France.
 He was initiated in Paris to "Les 9 Soeurs," a Lodge belonging to the Grand Orient of France.

 As a conductor, he later traveled to Vienna and commissioned Franz Joseph Haydn to compose the Paris Symphonies, Nos.
 82-87, which premiered in 1787.
 No. 85, called The Queen, was a favorite of Marie-Antoniette.